One of the conditions of the statutory measures is that at least 20% of levy income be spent on transformation (development of emerging role players).

 - Getting involved with other industries in joint ventures with pecan nuts as part of a basket of farming activities.

-- Groblershoop/Grootdrink/Upington – This project was started in 2014 and a number of farmers are assisted to establish pecan nut orchards or to improve the yield on their existing orchards;
+- Individual farmers and trusts – More than 50 farmers have been assisted to establish pecan nut orchards or to improve the yield on their existing orchards;

 - Ganspan – This is an area with smallholder farmers in the Vaalharts irrigation scheme where pecan nut orchards are being established.

-- Eksteenskuil – An area near Keimoes where pecan nuts are planted to supplement existing grape farming activities.
+- Eksteenskuil – An area near Keimoes where pecan nuts are planted to supplement existing grape and other farming activities.